sequenceiq/slider/src/site/markdown/rolehistory.md

 on the previously used hosts, so that the HBase Master can re-assign the same tables.

+Note that it does not need to care about the placement of other roles, such as the HBase masters -there anti-affinity between other instances is the key requirement.

 ### Terminology

 * **Role Instance** : a single instance of a role.